Effects unit: Stompboxes

-The electronic transistor finally made it possible to cram the aural creativity of the recording studio into small, highly portable stompbox units.
+The electronic transistor finally made it possible to fit effects circuitry into highly portable stompbox units.
 Transistors replaced vacuum tubes, allowing for much more compact formats and greater stability.
 The first transistorized guitar effect was the 1962 Maestro Fuzz Tone pedal, which became a sensation after its use in the 1965 Rolling Stones hit "(I Can't Get No) Satisfaction".

 Warwick Electronics manufactured the first wah-wah pedal, The Clyde McCoy, in 1967 and that same year Roger Mayer developed the first octave effect, which Jimi Hendrix named "Octavio".
-Upon first hearing the Octavia, Hendrix allegedly rushed back to the studio and immediately used it to record the guitar solos on "Purple Haze" and "Fire".
+Upon first hearing the Octavia, Hendrix reportedly rushed back to the studio and immediately used it to record the guitar solos on "Purple Haze" and "Fire".
 In 1968, Univox began marketing Shin-ei's Uni-Vibe pedal, an effect designed by noted audio engineer Fumio Mieda that mimicked the odd phase shift and chorus effects of the Leslie rotating speakers used in Hammond organs.
 The pedals soon became favorite effects of guitarists Jimi Hendrix and Robin Trower.
 In 1976, Roland subsidiary Boss Corporation released the CE-1 Chorus Ensemble, the first chorus pedal, created by taking a chorus circuit from an amplifier and putting it into a stompbox.
 By the mid-1970s a variety of solid-state effects pedals including flangers, chorus pedals, ring modulators and phase shifters were available.

 In the 1980s, digital rackmount units began replacing stompboxes as the effects format of choice.
-Often musicians would record "dry", unaltered tracks in the studio and effects would be added in post-production.
+Often musicians would record dry, unaltered tracks in the studio and effects would be added in post-production.
 The success of Nirvana's 1991 album Nevermind helped to re-ignite interest in stompboxes.
 Some grunge guitarists would chain several fuzz pedals together and plug them into a tube amplifier.
-Throughout the 1990s, musicians committed to a "lo-fi" aesthetic such as J Mascis of Dinosaur Jr., Stephen Malkmus of Pavement and Robert Pollard of Guided by Voices continued to use analog effects pedals.
+Throughout the 1990s, musicians committed to a lo-fi aesthetic such as J Mascis of Dinosaur Jr., Stephen Malkmus of Pavement and Robert Pollard of Guided by Voices continued to use analog effects pedals.

 Effects and effects units—stompboxes in particular—have been celebrated by pop and rock musicians in album titles, songs and band names.
 The Big Muff, a fuzzbox manufactured by Electro-Harmonix, is commemorated by the Depeche Mode song "Big Muff" and the Mudhoney EP Superfuzz Bigmuff.
 Nine Inch Nails, Pink Floyd, George Harrison, They Might Be Giants and Joy Division are among the many musicians who have referenced effects units in their music.